4ndrs/PureMPV/README.md

 ![vivyx](https://user-images.githubusercontent.com/31898900/185803902-33f26518-8eac-437e-b0e8-063bb6c9be28.gif)

 ## Installation
 The script currently only supports Linux.
 To install, change directory to your mpv config folder, and git clone this repository.
-An apropriate folder will be created:
+An appropriate folder will be created:
 ```bash
  $ cd ~/.config/mpv/scripts
  $ git clone https://github.com/4ndrs/PureMPV.git